 Second−hand upright pianos

+Concerning pianos the term “second−hand” can mean many things.
+It can stand for relatively young instruments as well as for 100 years old instruments.
+Because of wonderful veneer works or beautiful carvings, technical and age-related deficites are overlooked.
 Today the decision of investing in further service and repair works or buying a new piano is not easy.
 In these cases, the owner has to take technical requirements, for example, the condition of the mechanics (wear and tear), the keys (key bushings and key top), the pin−block (strength of the tuning−pins) and the sound−board into account.
 To evaluate the technical condition of an instrument you should always consult a specialist.
 Very often defects are not visible fort he layman.
 For the instrument shown on the pictures above repair economically does not make sense anymore (keys and mechanics are worn out, the pin−block has got hidden cracks, the soundboard is burst several times).